microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 However, such imaging techniques are not commonly available in commercially accessible desktop micro-CT systems.
 In contrast, our approach offers a more practical and feasible alternative for researchers without the need for specialized synchrotron infrastructure.

-Having said all that we decided to mention the possibility to perform studies of the vasculature in bone with synchrotron radiation microtomography in the introduction of our manuscript, actually strenthening our case for applicability of our presented method in broad preclinical reasearch.
+Having said all that we decided to mention the possibility to perform studies of the vasculature in bone with synchrotron radiation microtomography in the introduction of our manuscript, actually strengthening our case for applicability of our presented method in broad preclinical research.
 We only cited the first of the mentioned studies, since the second one highlights a severe drawback of synchrotron radiation studies (very small visualized sample volume (in that case ~1.25 mm³), which is many times smaller than the volume of the implants shown in our figure 6).

 > In any case this reviewer continues to consider the proposed problem relating to the simultaneous visualization of soft tissues (in this specific case, the vascular endothelium) and hard tissues (bones, teeth, dental implants, etc.) through the use of the benchtop microCT.